-Delivery Program Activity 2023/2024 Operational Plan Action Completion Status Annual Comment 6.1.1 Engage with the community and other stakeholders to determine service level expectations and appropriate measures 6.1.1.1 Facilitate an annual Community Satisfaction Survey 100% Micromex Research and Consulting was the successful vendor in conducting the 2024 Muswellbrook Shire Community Satisfaction Survey.
+Annual Comment Micromex Research and Consulting was the successful vendor in conducting the 2024 Muswellbrook Shire Community Satisfaction Survey.
 The survey was conducted from 22 July 2024 to 7 August 2024, involving interviews with 220 residents.
 The 2023 survey replicated a baseline study conducted in 2021 and 2023 to ensure comparability over time.
-6.1.1.2 Implement a community engagement plan in alignment with Council's Service Review Program to establish agreed levels of service between Council and the community 50% Work has commenced on this project, and will continue in the first and second quarter of 2024-25.
-6.1.2 Utilise best practice models of community engagement to 6.1.2.1 Monitor and report on the implementation of the adopted Muswellbrook Shire Council Community Engagement Strategy 2022 100% Throughout 2023-24, community engagement activities were regularly reported to Council and the Grants Review Committee. engagement to ensure decision making is meeting the expectations of the community Throughout 2023-24, community engagement activities were regularly reported to Council and the Grants Review Committee.
-100% In late Quarter 3 of 2023-24, workflows for Works, specifically Works Civil and Parks and Reserves, were reviewed, leading to a significant improvement in Quarter 4.
+Work has commenced on this project, and will continue in the first and second quarter of 2024-25.
+Throughout 2023-24, community engagement activities were regularly reported to Council and the Grants Review Committee.
+In late Quarter 3 of 2023-24, workflows for Works, specifically Works Civil and Parks and Reserves, were reviewed, leading to a significant improvement in Quarter 4.
 During this period, 66% of Customer Requests (CRMs) were completed within the target timeframe, with 34% overdue, compared to Quarter 3's averages of 19% completed on time and 81% overdue.
 The cross function collaboration that enabled this improvement will continue and will be expanded during 2024-25.
-6.1.3.1 Implement Council's Digital Media Strategy 100% Muswellbrook Shire Council's digital media platforms have expanded to include Instagram and Linked In.
+Muswellbrook Shire Council's digital media platforms have expanded to include Instagram and Linked In.
 Community engagement has increased in line with this expansion.
 Council's Digital Media Strategy has been incorporated into Council's adopted Communications and Media Policy.
-6.1.3 Enhance Council's communication with the community to build awareness and understanding of Council's activities and Community needs 6.1.3.2 Report Council's progress in implementing the Delivery Program and Operational Plan to the community and other stakeholders 100% During 2023-24, all Integrated Planning & Reporting Reports have been completed on time and within the guidelines set by the Office of Local Government.
+During 2023-24, all Integrated Planning & Reporting Reports have been completed on time and within the guidelines set by the Office of Local Government.
 Council and the Audit, Risk and Improvement Committee receive quarterly progress reports on the status of implementing the Delivery Program and Operational Plan.
-The 2023-24 Annual Report to the Community was submitted to the 28 November 2023 Ordinary Council Meeting and later adopted in 2024 after returning from the Auditor's office.
-The 2024/2025 Operational Plan was adopted at the 23 June 2024 Ordinary Council Meeting.
-6.1.3.3 Update Council's Community Participation Plan 75% The current plan has been reviewed to identify the changes that will be required to reflect current legislation.
+The 2023-24 Annual Report to the Community was submitted to the 28 November 2023 Ordinary Council Meeting and later adopted in 2024 after returning from the Auditor's office The 2024/2025 Operational Plan was adopted at the 23 June 2024 Ordinary Council Meeting.
+The current plan has been reviewed to identify the changes that will be required to reflect current legislation.
 Staff have had to delay work on this project to focus on resolving matters related to the renewable energy transition in NSW.
 The Community Participation Plan will be reviewed and reported to Council in 2024-25.
-6.1.3.4 Develop and deliver supplier training for small and medium-sized enterprises (SMEs) and Local Suppliers on how to engage with Council 30% The project is progressing.
+The project is progressing.
 The facilitation of supplier workshops was deferred to ensure Council addresses current process issues first in order to provide the best experience to suppliers engaged proactively.

 In the interim, as a test scenario, an extensive workshop was held in 2023-24 for the Trade Services panel contract to increase local participation.

-CSP Strategy 6.2: Ensure Council is well managed, appropriately resourced, effective, efficient, accountable and responsive to its communities and stakeholders
+Community Strategic Plan 6.2: Ensure Council is well managed, appropriately resourced, effective, efficient, accountable and responsive to its communities and stakeholders